iwillspeak/ullage/docs/90-ullage-0.1.md

  * Linked list
  * Range

 It should also be possible to define 'trait' or 'interface' types which can be implemented by concrete types.
 Not sure if these should be rust-like or more traditional.
-Maybe it is even just based on the shape of an object similar to Go.